codebuddy123/AWS-Zone/README.md

-This repository contains comprehensive notes on AWS concepts, infrastructure, and services, compiled from lectures by Reyaz Sir.
+This repository contains comprehensive notes on AWS concepts, infrastructure, and services, compiled from lectures learnt from various faculty.
 The notes are intended for beginners and intermediate learners who want to understand AWS fundamentals, architecture, and commonly used services.

 ## Contents
 - **Application, Web, and Database Servers**: Definitions and roles in a network.